ajaxxxxxxxx/ajaxxxxxxxx.github.io/_01Support/FAQ/03-Gameplay.md

 {: .note}
 > While this should be fixed, I have decided to include the Legacy Fix in the FAQ just in case of any future issues

-1.)
-Saving while SetPCYoung 1 is in effect overrides the player's race's IsChild flag when you load that save so you're 'permanently' flagged as IsChild until the game engine resets/reloads.
+- Saving while SetPCYoung 1 is in effect overrides the player's race's IsChild flag when you load that save so you're 'permanently' flagged as IsChild until the game engine resets/reloads.

-2.)
-When you load the new save (even works when stuck in the lounger bc the game has already issued SetPCYoung 0) the player's IsChild flag will correctly have updated back to 0 (meaning you can now leave the lounger without needing to use any fix mods or console commands).
+- When you load the new save (even works when stuck in the lounger bc the game has already issued SetPCYoung 0) the player's IsChild flag will correctly have updated back to 0 (meaning you can now leave the lounger without needing to use any fix mods or console commands).

-3.)
-Effectively the bug occurs again, but in reverse - as evidenced by saves made and loaded BEFORE entering Tranquility lane returning IsChild >> 0 after entering but >> 1 after saving in TL then loading that save.
+- Effectively the bug occurs again, but in reverse - as evidenced by saves made and loaded BEFORE entering Tranquility lane returning IsChild >> 0 after entering but >> 1 after saving in TL then loading that save.

+## **7.)
+How do I get the hit indicator out of the middle of my screen?**

+To turn this off you can go to Just Mods in MCM, then turn off the Hit Indicator.